UMAprotocol/docs/docs/uma-tokenholders/voter-dApp.md

 ---
-title: How to vote using voter dApp
+title: How to vote via the Voter dApp
-sidebar_label: Voter dApp guide
+sidebar_label: Voter dApp Tutorial
 ---

 This tutorial describes how to vote using the [UMA voter dApp](https://vote.umaproject.org/).
 For context, each voting period is 48hrs.
 Voting takes 3 steps: